RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Background & Overview

 RNU2-2 (formerly annotated as pseudogene RNU2-2P) is a 191-nucleotide single-copy gene located on chromosome 11q13.1.
-It encodes the U2-2 small nuclear RNA (snRNA), one of two functional U2 paralogs in humans (along with the multi-copy gene RNU2-1 on chromosome 17).
+It encodes the U2-2 small nuclear RNA (snRNA), one of two functional U2 paralogs in humans (along with the multi-copy gene RNU2-1 on chromosome 17, expressed from a tandem repeat array of 5–82 identical copies).
 U2 snRNA is a central component of the major spliceosome, which catalyses removal of the vast majority (>99%) of introns in human pre-mRNA.[1]

 Until 2024, RNU2-2 was largely overlooked as a disease gene — partly because it had been misannotated as a pseudogene, and partly because non-protein-coding RNA genes were not routinely analysed in clinical genomics workflows.
-The concurrent discoveries in 2024–2025 by multiple independent groups have firmly established RNU2-2 variants as a major cause of neurodevelopmental disorders (NDDs), with both dominant (de novo heterozygous) and recessive (biallelic) forms now described.[1][2]
+The concurrent discoveries in 2024–2025 by multiple independent groups firmly established RNU2-2 variants as a major cause of neurodevelopmental disorders (NDDs), with both dominant (de novo heterozygous) and recessive (biallelic) forms now described and confirmed in peer-reviewed literature.[1][2]
+Three landmark papers confirming the recessive disorder were published simultaneously in Nature Genetics in March 2026.[3][4][5]

 🔬 Why This Matters

 RNU2-2 disorders are now among the most prevalent monogenic causes of NDDs identified to date.
-The recessive form has been estimated to be the single most common recessive NDD in population-based cohorts — despite arising in a gene of just 191 nucleotides.[3][4]
+The recessive form is the single most common recessive NDD in UK genome sequencing cohorts, occurring in over three times as many individuals as the next most frequent recessive NDD diagnosis.[4]
+Together, the emerging "RNU-opathies" (dominant and recessive RNU4-2, dominant and recessive RNU2-2, and dominant RNU5B-1) account for approximately 1.48% of previously unsolved NDDs — in a combined genomic footprint of just 448 bp.[4]
 Many affected individuals currently remain undiagnosed because snRNA genes are not included in standard gene panels.

 02